Conspiracy Game: Plot summary

-Almost three months later, Briony discovers that she's pregnant.
+Almost three months later, Briony discovers that she is pregnant.
 Before she can get over that shock, her doctor tries to drug her and kidnap her.
 She and her brother escape and go on the run.
-Twice more enhanced soldiers find her and try to “return her to the lab”.
+Twice more enhanced soldiers find her and try to "return her to the lab".
 Then a man calling himself Kaden Montague appears and shows her a file of her life.
 The story told to her adoptive family is a lie; she is not the daughter of a man whose wife died in childbirth.
 She is one of several orphaned girls who have been psychically and physically enhanced by a man named Peter Whitney.
 She was given to her family because he wanted to see if she was tough enough to survive the constant bombardment of human emotion without an anchor (a psychic who can filter strong emotion).
 Not only that, but the overwhelming attraction between Jack and Briony is no accident.
 Whitney designed pheromones that would insure strong physical compatibility.
 All he needed to do was get them both at the same place at the time and nature would take care of the rest.
 All of this was done so that Briony and Jack would be the parents of the second generation of Whitney's supersoldiers.

-Briony knows that she can't remain with her family; as her pregnancy advances, she'll be less able to defend herself.
-So she turns to the one person who might be able to protect her and her unborn child, Jack Norton.
+Briony knows that she can't remain with her family; as her pregnancy advances, she will be less able to defend herself.
+She turns to the one person who might be able to protect her and her unborn child, Jack Norton.